Real task

 You can bring one specific artifact or recurring task into the sprint: a report, Excel file, export from 1C, CRM/BI report, document, presentation, template, correspondence, or recurring management summary.
 Suitable tasks are those with repetition, clear input materials, and manual work: gathering data, comparing metrics, highlighting deviations, preparing commentary, converting information into the required format, or assembling the basis of a management document.

-The personal agent sprint is suitable for a leader who wants a personal AI lever for a recurring task.
-Format: the first meeting is for choosing the task and source data, preparation of the solution between meetings, and the second meeting is for review, training, and defining the next step.
+Suited for an executive who wants a personal AI lever on a recurring task.
+Format: first meeting to select the task and source data, solution prep between sessions, second meeting to review, train, and define the next step.

-In the 4-hour workshop, the team breaks down the solution, understands how it works, and identifies what can be refined independently and what requires production rollout.
+Suited for teams of up to 8.
+Before the workshop we select the process, gather source data, and prepare a prototype.
+During the 4-hour workshop the team walks through the solution, understands how it works, and identifies what can be refined independently versus what requires a production rollout.

 Many useful AI scenarios can be tested with the company’s familiar tools: Excel, exports from 1C, CRM/BI reports, documents, presentations, email, and enterprise AI tools.
 If you start immediately with integrations, security, procedures, and production operations, the company may spend a lot of time before understanding the real value of the scenario.
 The sprint helps validate the idea on one task first, then design the next project more precisely.